SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 Although caching error objects is not recommended, if you wish to cache certain error objects, the `cacheEntrySizeCalculator` allows you to customize the default logic for calculating the size of cached errors.

 To avoid caching error objects, enable the `ssrFeatureToggles.avoidCachingErrors` feature toggle.
 For more information on enabling this toggle, see [Activating Avoid Caching Errors](https://help.sap.com/docs/SAP_COMMERCE_COMPOSABLE_STOREFRONT/10a8bc7f635b4e3db6f6bb7880e58a7d/cee75ac05742431986af71f3884fe84c.html?locale=en-US).

-### cacheSize

-The `cacheSize` setting is deprecated starting with Spartacus 2211.42.
-If you are using Spartacus 2211.42 or newer, use the `cacheSizeMemory` setting instead by enabling the `ssrFeatureToggles.limitCacheByMemory` feature toggle.
-The deprecated `cacheSize` setting does not allow for precise and predictable control of the actual memory usage of the cache, which is now provided by the `cacheSizeMemory` setting.
-For more information on enabling the `limitCacheByMemory` feature toggle, see [Activating Limit Cache by Memory](doc to be provided in help portal).

-The `cacheSize` setting is a number that limits the cache size to a specific number of entries.
-This setting helps to keep memory usage under control.

-The `cacheSize` setting can also be used when the `cache` setting is set to `false`.
-This then limits the number of timed-out renders that are kept in a temporary cache and which are waiting to be served with the next request.

-It is recommended that the `cacheSize` should be set according to the server's resources (such as the amount of available RAM), as well as leaving some room for spikes in the memory that is needed by the Angular SSR engine for rendering pages.
-It is recommended that you set the `cacheSize`, regardless of whether the `cache` setting is disabled.

-The default `cacheSize` is set to `3000` entries.
-Before version 2211.19 of Spartacus, no default value was set, which could result in unlimited cached pages for those pages that fell back to CSR due to timeout.
-This could potentially lead to a memory leak.

 ### concurrency